munificent/craftinginterpreters/book/scanning-on-demand.md

 ^code compiler-h

-That will change, but it gets us started.
-Here's a first pass at implementing
+That will change, but it gets us going:
-it:

 ^code compiler-c

 The first phase of compilation is scanning -- the thing we're doing in this chapter -- so right now all the compiler does is set that up.

-## The Scanner Scans
+### The scanner scans

-There's still little more scaffolding to set up before we can start writing useful code.
-First a new header:
+There's still a few more feet of scaffolding to stand up before we can start writing useful code.
+First, a new header:

 ^code scanner-h